 The museum also has a unique collection of art reviews from the provincial press.
-It is nowadays in a database, making it possible to trace artists that are sometimes difficult to find information about.
+It is nowadays in a database, making it possible to trace artists who might be difficult to learn about otherwise.

-To be represented in the museum’s collection you require the approval of Böllerupakademin’s (The Böllerup Academy) donation comittee.
+Being represented in the museum’s collection requires the approval of Böllerupakademin’s (The Böllerup Academy) donation committee.

-Do you want to donate?
+Do you wish to donate?
 Contact the Museum of Drawings and send us pictures and information by e-mail.

 “Drawing artists from Halland”